If your child’s clothing is on fire, lie her down and quickly roll her entire body except her head in a blanket to

 Photo: Société de sauvetage

-Go to the emergency room if the clothing is stuck to your child’s skin, the burn is extensive, or your child’s face or neck is affected.
+Go to the emergency room if the clothing is stuck to your child’s skin, the burn is extensive, or your child’s face, neck, hands, feet, or genital organs are affected.

-Only apply cool water to the burn.
-If the burn is small and superficial (on the surface only), you can then apply an antibiotic ointment and put a bandage on it.
+If the burn is small and superficial, you can apply an over-the-counter antibiotic ointment and put a bandage on it.
 Other substances like baby oil, vinegar, butter, and toothpaste can make the burn worse.

 If there is a blister, do not pop it because doing so could cause pain and lead to infection.

 If the burn does not heal or shows signs of infection (e.g., redness around the burn or drainage), see a health professional.

 (8-1-1) to determine the severity of the burn or get information if you have any concerns.